 3 Counseling sessions Individual counselling- Report of a counselling session.
-4,6 4 Group counseling Organizing - Counseling sessions- Report of a group counselling session 4, 6 5 IdentificationBehavioural problems, Emotionalproblems, Learning backwardness,Learning disability - One case each.
-2, 3, 5, 6 6 Counseling conditionssessions (one sessionthe above each conditions)•For students •••For parents •••For teachers 5, 6 7 Placement in a counseling centre - 2 weeks 6 Content for Classroom Transaction (Sub-units) Concepts of the tests, meaning, purpose of the tests, and standardization details Concepts and theoretical background of tests Standardization of ability/potential tests Test construction principles 8
+4, 6 4 Group counseling Organizing - Counseling sessions- Report of a group counselling session 4, 6 5 Identification Behavioural problems, Emotional problems, Learning backwardness, Learning disability - One case each.
+2, 3, 5, 6 6 Counseling sessions on the above conditions (one session for each conditions) • For students • For parents • For teachers 5, 6 7 Placement in a counseling centre - 2 weeks 6 Content for Classroom Transaction (Sub-units) Concepts of the tests, meaning, purpose of the tests, and standardization details Concepts and theoretical background of tests Standardization of ability/potential tests Test construction principles 8